Ananya154/Cognizant-Digital-Nurture-4.0-Deepskilling-6440830/README.md

 ## Note:
 All exercises were done on time during the respective weeks.
-Due to an unexpected system issue, the original files and commit history were lost.
+Due to an unexpected system issue, the original files and commit history were lost for first 4 weeks.
 So I had to re-upload the folders from my local backups and available screenshots.

 For proof of timely completion, please refer to the output `.docx` files in each week’s folder.